-Hospice is an end of life, palliative care program furnished by an array of caregivers in various settings, including a person's residence (which may be a private home, a nursing home, or assisted living facility), inpatient hospice facility, or a hospital.
+Hospice is an end of life, palliative care program furnished by an array of caregivers in various settings, including a person's residence (which may be a private home, a nursing home, or assisted living facility), inpatient hospice facility, skilled nursing facility, or a hospital.
 Covered by a variety of third party payers, including Medicare, Medicaid, Veterans Health Administration, and private insurance, hospice benefits are fundamentally different from other health care benefits that instead focus on diagnostic and curative treatment.
-With its acceptance and focus on the impending death of an individual, hospice care seeks to relieve pain and suffering-(i.e., "palliative care")- as well as address the emotional and spiritual needs of beneficiaries and their families during the final days or months of a terminal illness.
+With its acceptance and focus on the impending death of an individual, hospice care seeks to relieve pain and suffering- (i.e., "palliative care")- as well as address the emotional and spiritual needs of beneficiaries and their families during the final days or months of a terminal illness.
 Originally developed with terminally ill cancer patients in mind, hospices now serve patients (and their families) with a wide variety of terminal illnesses, including end stage Alzheimer's, dementia, congestive heart failure, kidney disease and other non-cancer diagnoses and conditions.

 Hospices are also paid differently than most other healthcare providers.
 For instance, under Medicare, hospices receive a fixed-rate, per diem payment, based on the type of hospice services furnished.
 Care coordination with other caregivers is also an essential part of the benefit.
+Medically necessary physician services furnished to hospice patients are generally billed separately through the hospice.

-Both the number of hospice organizations and the utilization of hospice services have grown significantly over the last decade.
+Both the number of hospice organizations and the utilization of hospice services have grown significantly over the last years.
 As such, third party payers, particularly the Medicare and Medicaid programs, have targeted hospices for several program integrity concerns.
 These include billing for beneficiaries who are not hospice-eligible (i.e., they do not have a terminal illness with a life expectancy of six months or less if the illness runs its normal course), underutilization of items or services related to the terminal illness, billing for higher levels of care than are medically appropriate, and compliance with an assortment of technical billing requirements.
 Although a variety of payers, including private insurers, cover hospice benefits, this discussion will focus primarily on hospice billing requirements and practices under the Medicare and Medicaid programs.
+(Medicare Advantage plans do not currently cover hospice enrollees-their enrollees who elect hospice return to the fee-for-service program-but this could change in the future.)